StableLlama/ComfyUI-basic_data_handling/README.md

   - When your operation needs to work with individual items separately

 ### Converting between types
-- Use `convert to data list` node to transform a LIST into a ComfyUI data list
+- Use `convert to data list` node to transform a LIST or SET into a ComfyUI data list
 - Use `convert to LIST` node to transform a ComfyUI data list into a LIST object
+- Use `LIST to SET` to convert a LIST to a SET (removing duplicates)
+- Use `SET to LIST` to convert a SET to a LIST

 ### When to use which type
-- Use **LIST** when you need to:
+- Use **LIST** when you need:
-  - Keep items grouped together as a single entity
-  - Perform operations on the entire collection (sorting, reversing, etc.)
-  - Pass a collection between workflow sections
+  - Ordered collection with potential duplicates
-  - Prevent automatic iteration over items
+  - To preserve insertion order
+  - To access elements by position/index
+  - To use methods like append, extend, etc.

+- Use **SET** when you need:
+  - Collection of unique values (no duplicates)
+  - Fast membership testing (x in set)
+  - Set theory operations (union, intersection)
+  - To eliminate duplicates from data

 - Use **data list** when you need to:
   - Process each item individually through ComfyUI nodes